DinDev3/Translate/README.md

 ## Good Practices of Design & Development that were followed
 - Object Relational Mapping of data with the SQLite database (ORM).
 - Saving time of creating and updation of data in the database.
+- Use of Recycler view elements to display lists of data.
+- Use of Android LiveData to receive records from the database.
+- Use of AsyncTasks when writting into the database and retrieving translations from the IBM API.
+- Use of TimeStampConverter as a TypeConverter to write dates & times into the database.
+- Saved instance states when rotating the device and restored all view elements.
+- Handled Network connectivity errors and language translation errors.

 ## Landscape Layouts
 ![landscapes](doc_resources/landscape.png)